stroiman/obsidian-dev-publish/README.md

 > use tags to indicate the purposes of notes, e.g. `project/article`, and I use
 > links for grouping by topics.
 But on DEV, tags would correspond to topics.

+### Series

+If the article is part of a series, you write the series name in the `dev-series` metadata property.

+TODO: Support this being a link to another note about the series itself, and read the name from that note, the title, or a metadata property.

+NOTE: At the time of writing this, I have not created a series on DEV, but I can see that the value is set when editing the series for my unpublished test articles.

 ### Example

 Given, `My portfolio.md` exists in the vault with the following contents